setiQuest/ML4SETI/hackathon_info/README.md

 ## Example Tutorials

-We recommend that you pull down this repository into your local space
+We recommend that you pull down this repository into your work space.

 ```
 git clone https://github.com/setiQuest/ML4SETI